misterglobal/fstemplate/README.md

-# Ansh & Riley Full-Stack Template
+# Full-Stack Template from Ansh & Riley

 This is a full-stack template project for Software Composers to create  applications with AI.